 The route to this beautiful little hideout is scenic in its own right.
-The North Fork Trail quickly leaves the upland habitat of its origin for the more lush confines of a deepening canyon and its well established streamside community of plants and animals.
-As the trail dives down the steep slopes of the North Fork drainage, it is highlighted by the lush green of box elders, sawtooth maple and healthy stands of poison ivy that cluster near the streambed.
-Within a half mile of the confluence, the canyon of the South Fork comes into view and rocky outcrops give a hint of the canyon landscape that is up ahead.
-The North Fork Trail and the KP Trail join about ten yards upstream of the two waterfalls that mark the confluence in a beautiful spot that will have you looking for a place to sit down and enjoy the view, as you contemplate whether to continue downstream a bit before you decide which trail to take back to the high country.
+The North Fork Trail quickly leaves the upland habitat of its origin for the more lush confines of a deepening canyon and its well-established streamside community of plants and animals.
+As the trail dives down the steep slopes of the North Fork drainage, it is highlighted by the lush green of box elders, sawtooth maple, and healthy stands of poison ivy that cluster near the streambed.
+Within a half-mile of the confluence, the canyon of the South Fork comes into view, and rocky outcrops hint at the canyon landscape that is up ahead.
+The North Fork Trail and KP Trail #70 join about ten yards upstream of the two waterfalls that mark the confluence in a beautiful spot that will have you looking for a place to sit down and enjoy the view as you contemplate whether to continue downstream a bit before you decide which trail to take back to the high country.

-0.0 Trailhead parking area which is shared with KP Rim Trailhead.
-Trail follows an old logging road for the first 0.7 miles
+0.0 Trailhead parking area, which is shared with KP Rim Trailhead.
+The trail follows an old logging road for the first 0.7 miles

 0.7 Trail leaves logging road

 0.8 Trail switchbacks down to a creekside trail

 1.5 Trail contours around a tributary coming in from the north

 2.4 Junction with KP Trail #70.
 There is a waterfall just downstream

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.